UVicOptics/The-Big-FFW/README.md

 ![](Camera1.png)

-- PC (with an appropriate operating systemm)
+- PC (with an appropriate operating system)
 - Source of light (ideally an LED)
 - A collimator
   * Thorlab collimator